Skip to main content

 Health problems linked to weight

-Your GP will check if you have any health conditions linked to your weight.
+Your doctor can also check if you have any health conditions linked to your weight.

-They may also carry out health checks to find out if your weight puts you at risk of developing health problems.
+They may also ask to do health checks to assess if your weight is affecting your health.
 These checks could include blood tests and measuring your blood pressure.

-This will help your GP to understand your risk of obesity.
-They will help you decide on the best treatment plan.
+This will help your doctor to understand your risk of developing obesity.
+They will then work with you to decide on a treatment plan that best suits you.

 Content supplied by the NHS and adapted for Ireland by the HSE